Fear of Using an Outhouse: An Inconvenient Fear

 Seeking Professional Help

 If you find yourself unable to tackle your fear of outhouses, it doesn’t mean you have to live with it forever.
-Seeking professional help is always recommended.
+Seeking professional help is your next step.

 The most common form of treatment for tackling issues surrounding public toilets is gradual exposure therapy.
 As the name goes, you’ll be slowly and gradually introduced to a fearful scenario.
-Having a pee-partner by your side to look out for you can greatly speed up your treatment process.
+Having a pee-partner to look out for you can speed up your treatment process.

 Because your brain already sees it coming, you’ll experience a lower anxiety response.
-The treatment may take some time to take effect, as you’re not only dealing with a physical problem here but a psychological one.
+The treatment may take some time to take effect, as you’re not only dealing with a physical problem here but a mental and emotional one.

-You can also talk to your doctor about alternative forms of treatment like hypnotherapy and self-catheterization.
+You can also talk to your health professional about alternative forms of treatment, such as hypnotherapy and talk therapy.

 Tips to Avoid the Issue